1. Output information

 How we collect the data

-Government departments are sent an Excel-based questionnaire via Secure Electronic File Transfer (SEFT).
-They are also provided with detailed notes that accompany the UK government expenditure on research and development (GovERD) survey to assist them to adhere to the Frascati Manual definitions of research and development (R&D).
-The completed questionnaires are returned to us also via SEFT.
+The data are collected using an Excel-based questionnaire.
+This is sent to responders via Secure Electronic File Transfer (SEFT).
+The questionnaire includes detailed notes to help responders to adhere to the Frascati Manual definitions of research and development (R&D).
+The completed questionnaires are returned via SEFT.

 Sample size